 Unlawful subletting

-If you do not have a secure tenancy, you do not have the right to take in a lodger or sub tenant.
+• If you don’t have a secure tenancy, you are not allowed to have a lodger or sub-tenant.

 If you spot anything wrong, or outdated with this page, please let us know by clicking on the button below.